ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 ## Objects
 ### Mandatory attributes
-Following attributes have to exist in every object:
+The following attributes have to exist in every object:

 * `_id`
 * `type`        - see below for possible values